hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Multiple

-The Multiple component footer includes buttons to modify options and a selected count.
-This default setup is customizable to fit specific needs.
+The footer for the Multiple component includes a selected count and buttons to modify the options.
+While the content can be customized, we recommend using "{xx} selected of {xx} total" to drive consistency across products.

 ![Generic content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-multiple-variant-footer.png)